 Automatically Adding Tasks to Tickets

-You may have a Type, Sub-Type or Status of Ticket that always requires certain Tasks to be completed.
+You may have a Type, Sub-Type or Status of a ticket that always requires certain Tasks to be completed.
 In such cases it is possible to have HotH automatically raise child Tasks.

 Tip: If you have sequential Tasks, you can select the Child Activity that you wish to be raised when the first Task has been completed in the same way.
 Simply select Task in the Category drop-down and highlight the next Task that needs to be raised.